 - Capacities up to 5 TB

 Photographers have been using these LaCie Rugged drives for years.
 Many have switched over to high-speed SSD versions, but the HDD versions are still very useful and often considerably cheaper.
 These slim drives connect to a computer via USB-C or USB 3.0 with an adapter.
 It promises up to 130 MB/s transfer speeds for quick backups in the field.
 Despite its capacity and speed, it still weighs well under a pound.

 The orange bumper actually helps protect the drive from drops in addition to making it easier to spot and harder to accidentally leave behind.
 Because it doesn’t require external power, the drive can pull all the juice it needs right from your laptop.
 That makes backing up in the field simple.

 In case the drive should suffer a failure, LaCie offers a two-year data rescue recovery service along with the device in order to try and save your data.
 It’s unlikely, though, since the aluminum body resists rain, drops, and even crushing.
 So, accidentally sitting on your hard drive isn’t a huge deal.

-Best external hard drive for Mac: WD My Passport Ultra for Mac
+Best for Mac: WD My Passport Ultra for Mac

 Why it made the cut: This is the best external hard drive for Mac and includes handy basic features like password protection.